CharmFlex-98/Data-Augmentation-for-Yolo----Flipping-and-Rotating-Datasets/README.md

 ```

 ## Rotating
 For rotating images, the same procedure i taken as flipping images.
-Create a folder to alocate all the images datasets (images and annotation txt files) with Darknet Yolo format, where all images are followed by its bounding boxes annotation txt file, respectively.
+Create a folder to allocate all the images datasets (images and annotation txt files) with Darknet Yolo format, where all images are followed by its bounding boxes annotation txt file, respectively.

 This is the command to run the programme.
 Adding -v flag for vizualization **only**.
 ```